couchbaselabs/node-ottoman/docusaurus/docs/advanced/ottoman-couchbase.md

 Now we can create a few new files, `findAirline.js`, `updateAirline.js`, and `removeAirline.js` and populate each file with the following:

-::: tip Boilerplate for Multiple Files
+:::tip Boilerplate for Multiple Files
 ```js
 const { Ottoman } = require('ottoman')
 const ottoman = new Ottoman({ collectionName: '_default' });